Introducing Neuron Runtime 2.x (libnrt.so)#

 Before introducing

-- NeuronCore Groups (NCG) deprecation
+- NeuronCore Groups (NCG) end-of-support

 - Running multiple Neuron Runtimes